NOT ALL PRP IS CREATED EQUAL

 RED BLOOD CELLS: NOT OFTEN DESIREABLE IN PRP

-RBC’s add to the PRP viscosity, which increases injection difficulty and reduces injection site tissue saturation, and tends to significantly increase post injection flare.
+Red Blood Cells add to the PRP viscosity, which increases injection difficulty and reduces injection site tissue saturation, and tends to significantly increase post injection flare.
 Physicians can improve the application experience for themselves and their patients by allowing smaller gauge needles.
-RBC’s in PRP has also been attributed to increasing pain and inflammation at the injection site after application.
+Red Blood Cells in Platelet Rich Plasma have also been attributed to increasing pain and inflammation at the injection site after application.

 NEUTROPHILS: NOT ALWAYS DESIREABLE IN PRP